vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 By generating machine code via LLVM, we are no longer (largely) immune to memory violations.
-To reduce the error surface as much as possible, we employ industry practices like fuzz-testing VRL programs, static analysis via LLVM and rely on the Rust compiler for any non-trivial code fragments.
-That being said, memory safety is an illusion - with the difference that we are now exposing ourselves to being partly responsible for maintaining invariants instead of being able to defer to a third party for correctness.
+To reduce the error surface as much as possible, we employ industry practices such as fuzz-testing VRL programs, static analysis via LLVM and rely on the Rust compiler for any non-trivial code fragments.
+That being said, memory safety guarantees always rely on a small link of trust that can not be automatically verified - this time we are ourselves responsible for maintaining a small set of invariants instead of being able to defer to a third party for correctness.
 We still provide an inherently memory safe language to the user.

 Producing LLVM bitcode for Rust's `std` library is guarded behind the [`-Z build-std`](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std)